 John 3:16

 Who said that?
 Probably Jesus.
 Indeed, most red-letter editions of the Bible have this verse in red.
 But some do not.
 Why?
 Koine Greek (the original language of the New Testament) did not have quotation marks.
 Most New Testament manuscripts didn’t even use punctuation.
-But when translating into modern English, we must use punctuation, like quotation marks.
+When translating into modern English, however, we must use punctuation, like quotation marks.
 In John 3, we see the beginning of Jesus’ conversation with Nicodemus.
-John specifically tells us some of the things Nicodemus said and some of the things Jesus said.
+John specifically tells us some of the words Nicodemus said and some of the words Jesus said.
 But without quotation marks, we don’t see the definitive end of that conversation.
 It’s clearly over by verse 22, but could it have ended earlier?
 Yes.

 It’s self-defeating